 - Prepare for toll roads

-- If you are flexible, there are much better deals in the low season (winter)
+- If you are flexible, there are much better deals available if you plan traveling in the USA in winter (low season)

 About the National Parks Pass